Los Angeles Fractured Spine Compression Lawyer

-- CT Scan: Doctors sometimes order a CAT scan, also known as a CT scan.
-Sometimes x-rays prove insufficient.
-Also, Scans prove more intricate.
-Scans help determine fracture stability.
-And they provide a different view.
+- CT Scan: Doctors sometimes order a CAT scan, also known as a CT scan, with x-rays often proving insufficient and scans proving more intricate in helping physicians determine your fracture's stability by providing different views.

-- MRI: if the physician suspects nerve damage has occurred, they should order an MRI.
-Further, this will allow a look at the soft tissue around the spine.
-And it will show any abnormalities.
+- MRI: if your physician suspects you sustained nerve damage, they should order an MRI, further allowing a look at your spine's surrounding soft tissue seeking any abnormalities.

 How Did My Compression Fracture Happen?

 Compression fractures also naturally occur.
 Sometimes degenerative diseases like osteoporosis or cancer get diagnosed.
 These could cause vertebral compression fractures.
 So these illnesses weaken the bones of the spine.
 Trauma to the spine bones also causes fractures in healthy people.
 Most of all, accidents causing fractures stem from slip/falls and car accidents.

 How Do You Pay for Your Back Injury Medical Treatment?